 McKinsey & Company surveyed companies on their digital transformation efforts.
 Of those surveyed, the companies who encouraged employees to experiment with new ideas saw success 1.7x more than those who didn’t.
 And, when leaders encouraged employees to challenge old ways of working, companies succeeded 1.7x more than those who didn’t, too.

 How to become a magnet for new ideas:

 Use a time of change as a forum to ask for new ideas and feedback from your agents.
 Get your team involved in your transformation in the early phases.
 Talk through their pain points at work and where customers get frustrated.

 Pave the way for big-picture thinking.
-Ask your team to come up with suggestions and ideas to fix common pain points well before you create a strategy.
+Ask your team to come up with suggestions and ideas to fix common pain points well before you create a strategy based on a digital transformation best practices list.
 Your agents listen to your customers daily.
 And their ideas might give you a few golden eggs to truly transform your customer experience.